 ANNUAL OUTCOME SURVEY

-Odisha Tribal Empowerment & Livelihoods Programme (OTELP)
+Orissa Tribal Empowerment & Livelihoods Programme (OTELP)

+Date (D/D/M/M/Y/Y/Y) : /////

-Ι Date (D/D/M/M/Y/Y/Y): //// II Name of the enumerator:
+= Name of the enumerator:

 Note for enumerator: Before starting the interview, introduce yourself, explain what are the objectives of the survey and ask the person if he/she consents to respond to the questions.
 If not, go to the next household.
 Circle codes corresponding to the answers in the right column.

+A -HOUSEHOLD IDENTIFICATION
-A - HOUSEHOLD IDENTIFICATION (Also do data collection for additional section B) A.1 Village A.2 District or Province A.3 Name of the head of household : A.4 What is the gender (sex) of the household head?
-A. Male B. Female A. 5 In terms of income group, in which of the following categories would you consider that your households belongs?
-A. Well off B. Average C. Poor D. Very poor

-B - PARTICIPATION IN PROJECT ACTIVITIES B. 1 Since when is your household involved in project activities (year)? /// B.2 Over the last 12 months, were you (or any household member) involved in any activity of the Orissa Tribal Empowerment & Livelihoods Programme A. Yes B. No (->go to B4) B.3 In which of the following project activities were you (or any member of your household) involved during the past 12 months?
-[For each main set of activity below (e.g. "Forestry training", circle the corresponding code] B.3.1 - [Skill Development Training e.g. Masonry, Tailoring, Vermi Composting, Crop Management Practices, Livestock Management etc.] A. Yes B. No B.3.2 - [Irrigation facilities made including micro irrigation facilities to your land] A. Yes B. No B.3.3 - [Land Development (bunding, levelling, terracing etc. done in your owned/ encroached land] A. Yes B. No
+(Also do data collection for additional section B) A .1 Village A.2 District or Provin nce ce A.3 A.3 Name of the head of household : A.4 .4 What is the gender (sex) of the household head?
+A. Male В. Female A.5 In terms of income group, in which of the following categories would you consider that your households belongs?: A. B. C. D. Well off Average Poor Very poor r B -PARTICIPATION IN N PROJE CT ACTIVITIES 3 B.1 Since when is your household involved in project activities (year)? / / B.2 Over the last 12 months, were you (or any household member) involved in any activity of the Orissa Tribal Empowerment &amp; Livelihoods Programme Yes No (-> go t 'oB4 ) ( B.3 In which of the following project activities were you (or any member of your household) involved during the past 12 months?
+[For each main set of activity below (e.g. "Forestry training", circle the corresponding code] B.3.1 - [Skill Development Training e.g. Masonry, Tailoring, Vermi Composting, Crop Management Practices, Livestock Management etc.] A. \ Yes В. No B.3.2 - [Irrigation facilities made include facilities to your land] ing micro irrigation A. Yes B. No